helix-editor/helix/docs/CONTRIBUTING.md

 ## Unit tests/Documentation tests

-Run `cargo test --workspace` to run unit tests and documentation tests in all packages.
+Run `cargo test --workspace` to run the unit, integration, and documentation tests in all packages.

-## Integration tests

-Integration tests for helix-term can be run with `cargo integration-test`.
-Code contributors are strongly encouraged to write integration tests for their code.
+Code contributors are strongly encouraged to write tests for their code.
 Existing tests can be used as examples.
-Helpers can be found in [helpers.rs][helpers.rs].
-The log level can be set with the `HELIX_LOG_LEVEL` environment variable, e.g. `HELIX_LOG_LEVEL=debug cargo integration-test`.
+Helpers can be found in `helix_term/ tests/test/helpers`.

 ## Minimum Stable Rust Version (MSRV) Policy